 As a court cannot read minds, the intent of the parties is interpreted objectively from the perspective of a reasonable person.

 Consideration is something of value given by a promissory to a promise in exchange for something of value given by a promisee to a promissory.

 Scottish law-based systems do not require consideration, and some commentators have suggested that consideration is abandoned, and estoppels are used to replace it as a basis for contracts.

 Courts will typically not weigh the “adequacy” of consideration as long as the consideration is determined to be “sufficient”, with sufficiency defined as meeting the test of law, whereas “adequacy” is the subjective fairness or equivalence.

-A party must have capacity to enter a contract.
+A party must have the capacity to enter a contract.
 That means parties in a contract must justify their age so as to establish an understanding as to the terms of the contract, further they must be mentally able to understand the implications of entering into the contract.

-The purpose of the contract must be lawful, the form of the contract must be legal, the parties must intend to create a legal relationship, finally the parties must consent.
+The purpose of the contract must be lawful, the form of the contract must be legal, the parties must intend to create a legal relationship, finally, the parties must consent.

 As a result, there are a variety of affirmative Defences that a party may assert to avoid their obligation.

-Vitiating factors constituting defences to purported contract formation include: Mistake (such as non est factum) Incapacity, including mental incompetence and infancy/minority Duress Undue influence, Unconscionably, Misrepresentation or fraud Frustration of purpose.
+Vitiating factors constituting defences to purported contract formation include Mistake (such as non-est factum) Incapacity, including mental incompetence and infancy/minority Duress Undue influence, Unconscionably, Misrepresentation or fraud Frustration of purpose.